 Capitalism and business have spread to the far corners of the globe and the results have been impressive.
 Yet, today, contradiction is in the air.
 Absolute poverty has declined but relative poverty has risen.
 The digital dividend seems real but so too does the digital divide.
 Energy is more abundant, yet year after year climate related costs and concerns rise.
 The labour force grows but labour share in total income declines.
 Health care budgets rise but health itself seems to decline.
 Economics still favours openness but politics is more ambivalent and more national.
 Trust has declined in the practice and paradigm of business.

-It is against that broad political-economic context that to succeed in the 21st century, enterprises will have to better and more systematically integrate economic performance and societal progress.
+Accordingly, for enterprises to succeed and sustain in the 21st century, they will have to better and more systematically integrate economic performance and societal progress.